martinpacesa/BindCraft/README.md

-optimise_beta_extra_temp        -> how many extra temporary iterations to add if beta sheets detected optimise_beta_recycles_design   -> how many recycles to do during design if beta sheets detected optimise_beta_recycles_valid    -> how many recycles to do during reprediction if beta sheets detected extract_interfaces              -> whether to isolate interfaces for further analysis
+optimise_beta_extra_temp        -> how many extra temporary iterations to add if beta sheets detected optimise_beta_recycles_design   -> how many recycles to do during design if beta sheets detected optimise_beta_recycles_valid    -> how many recycles to do during reprediction if beta sheets detected

 # Optimise script
-remove_unrelaxed_trajectory     -> remove the PDB files of unrelaxed designed trajectories, relaxed PDBs are retained remove_unrelaxed_complex        -> remove the PDB files of unrelaxed predicted MPNN-optimised complexes, relaxed PDBs are retained remove_binder_monomer           -> remove the PDB files of predicted binder monomers after scoring to save space run_foldseek                    -> run foldseek to analyse TM score and sequence identity of binders against each other and the PDB zip_animations                  -> at the end, zip Animations trajectory folder to save space zip_plots                       -> at the end, zip Plots trajectory folder to save space save_trajectory_pickle          -> save pickle file of the generated trajectory, careful, takes up a lot of storage space!
+remove_unrelaxed_trajectory     -> remove the PDB files of unrelaxed designed trajectories, relaxed PDBs are retained remove_unrelaxed_complex        -> remove the PDB files of unrelaxed predicted MPNN-optimised complexes, relaxed PDBs are retained remove_binder_monomer           -> remove the PDB files of predicted binder monomers after scoring to save space zip_animations                  -> at the end, zip Animations trajectory folder to save space zip_plots                       -> at the end, zip Plots trajectory folder to save space save_trajectory_pickle          -> save pickle file of the generated trajectory, careful, takes up a lot of storage space!